AndreaGot/jira-tutorial-md/basic-permission-schema.md

     - Any changes can be done at any time
     - *Please note, to make a permission available to any user, either logged in or not, you have to choose the **"Anyone"** Group grant.*

-##### Set permission scheme to group
+##### Set permission scheme to project
-The binding between permission scheme and group has already been made during permission scheme creation, on permission edit.
+A permission scheme is project-wise, so it is possible to set different behaviours in different projects for the same user or group:
+- open `Settings` (gear icon) > `Projects`
+- click on the project you want to link to the permission scheme
+- click on `Permissions` in the Project settings sidebar
+- click on `Actions` (gear icon) > `Use a different scheme`
+- Select the new permission scheme and click on `Associate`
+- Now the selected project runs with the specified permission scheme

 ##### Set group default for JIRA applications
 - open `Applications` (from the top menu bar) > `Application access` (second entry of the sidebar)